 Dependant Support Claims lawyer Charles Ticker

 In Ontario, if you were the dependant of a deceased person, you may have a right to dependant support from the deceased’s estate.
-If he or she did not make adequate provision for you in a will or other testamentary document, you can file a dependant support claim.
+If the testator did not make adequate provision for you in a will or other testamentary document, you can file a claim.

 Dependants may include any individual the deceased was actually supporting or was legally obliged to support such as: children, grandchildren, spouses, parents, and siblings.